techgnosis/router/readme.md

 ## mitmproxy

 You can run `mitm.sh` to use "transparent" mode.
-It will create some iptables rules and then run mitmproxy to receive traffic from those rules.
+It will create some iptables rules and then run mitmweb to receive traffic from those rules.
 When the script is ended the iptables rules are flushed.

-You still need the host that is creating the HTTP requests to trust the mitmproxy CA.
+You still need the host that is creating the HTTP requests to trust the mitmproxy CA, which you can get from [mitmweb](http://10.0.0.1:8081/?token=mitm)